 - To hold a homeowner’s funds for property taxes and homeowners insurance.

 Because of the different purposes served, there are two types of escrow accounts.
 One is used during the home buying process, while the other is used throughout the life of your loan.

 Escrow Accounts For Home Buying

-When you’re buying a home, your purchase agreement will usually include a good faith deposit (also known as earnest money).
-This deposit shows that you’re serious about purchasing the home.
+When you’re buying a home, your purchase agreement will usually include a good faith deposit – (also known as earnest money).
+This deposit shows the seller that you’re serious about purchasing the home.
 If the contract falls through due to the fault of the buyer, the seller usually gets to keep the money.
 If the home purchase is successful, the deposit will be applied to the buyer’s down payment.

 To protect both the buyer and the seller, an escrow account will be set up to hold the deposit.
 The good faith deposit will sit in the escrow account until the transaction closes.
-The cash is then applied to the down payment.

 If you’re building a new home, money may remain in escrow until you’ve signed off on all the work.
 Once the conditions are met, the money will be released to the right party.

 Escrow Accounts For Taxes And Insurance

 After you purchase a home, your mortgage lender will establish an escrow account to pay for your taxes and homeowners insurance.
 Each month, your mortgage servicer takes a portion of your monthly mortgage payment and holds it in the escrow account until your tax and insurance payments are due.

 The amount required for escrow is a moving target because your tax bill and insurance premiums can change from year to year.
 Your servicer will determine your escrow payments for the next year based on what bills they paid the previous year.
 To ensure there’s enough cash in escrow, most lenders require a minimum of 2 months’ worth of extra payments to be held in your account.